 4. Create interactive assignments with longer due dates

 To retain the utmost visibility of our students while performing behind screens, we have to extend our considerations to some activities and stay flexible.
 Hence, I am not saying ‘all the time’ because that will bulldoze their time management tactics as well as yours!
 Anyway, most students are conscious of deadlines but you always have to be always willing to adjust them according to your students’ needs.

 I remember when I was trying to figure out the best methods to help my students prepare their quality outputs, I came across giving reasonable extensions.
 But, it isn’t a reason not to set deadlines.
 Of course, I do.
 It’s important and it’s an opportunity for conveying the good rays of being responsible.

-However, for portions of interactivity and collaboration which require brainstorming and intensive information sharing, I do set considerably longer due dates.
+However, for portions of interactivity and collaboration that require brainstorming and intensive information sharing, I do set considerably longer due dates.
 Again, it’s a matter of how you communicate it with your students.
 It’s in our Google Classroom by the way.
 So, they always know ‘when is when’ and ‘which is which’!

 5. Show your face on camera

 Be visible and your students will appreciate your virtual presence.
-It’s plainly saying, ‘your voice isn’t just enough!
+It’s plainly saying, ‘Your voice isn’t just enough!

 Show your face on camera and for me, it’s mandatory especially if you are teaching kids.
 They will be more excited in your class each day if they see your pleasant smile and accommodating aura.
 So, to be on cam while teaching is totally fine and it’s effective as far as it goes.

-It will be disheartening and dull if our students are not seeing our gestures and facial expressions and that they see only a blank box or a profile image.
+It will be disheartening and dull if our students are not seeing our gestures and facial expressions and if they see only a blank box or a profile image.
 Although our good voice quality can capture attention though, it’s more than appealing enough if your students can see you on cam.

 6. Add extra care to the visuals of your lectures